 Iris anguifuga Y.T.Zhao & X.J.Xue from China has violet or blue flowers, spotted purple.
 Photo by John Lonsdale.

 Iris barbatula Noltie & K.Y.Guan is a small tuberous species from Yunnan province.
 It is about 10 cm with dark violet flowers.
-Growing in open grassy areas and forest clearings at high elevations.
-Tends to form small clumps.
-Photo was taken by Oron Peri in its habitat.
+It grows in open grassy areas and forest clearings at high elevations and tends to form small clumps.
+The first photo was taken by Oron Peri in its habitat.
 The next three photos are from John Lonsdale.

 Iris brandzae see Iris sintenisii ssp. brandzae.
 Note: Some databases list this as a subspecies of Iris sintenisii and in other databases it is listed as a species.